AllexVeldman/pyoci/README.md

 To update an existing file, delete it first and re-publish it.

 ## Deleting a package
-PyOCI does not provide a way to delete a package, instead you can use the OCI registry provided methods to delete your package.
+There is no formal specification for deleting python packages, instead you can use the OCI registry provided methods to delete your package.

+PyOCI also supports deleting a package file using `DELETE /<registry>/<namespace>/<package-name>/<filename>`, support depends on the underlying registry's support for the [content management](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#content-management) section of the OCI Distribution specification.

 ## Renovate + ghcr.io
 As PyOCI acts as a private pypi index, Renovate needs to be configured to use credentials for your private packages.